nirdeshdwa/anime_dcgan/README.md

 ```
-# !kaggle datasets list -s anime-faces #view all the datasets from kaggle on anime-faces
+# !kaggle datasets list -s anime-faces #view all the datasets from Kaggle on anime-faces
 ```

 ```
 # !kaggle datasets download -d soumikrakshit/anime-faces #download anime-faces by soumikrakshit from Kaggle
-#if you get 401-Unathourized error go to your acoount in kaggle, download new kaggle.json, and use the steps above to delete the old one and replace with new
+#if you get 401-Unauthorized error go to your account in Kaggle, download new kaggle.json, and use the steps above to delete the old one and replace with new
 ```

 ##**Unzip Dataset**##